pubnub/pubnub-mcp-server/resources/sdk_docs/swift_message-actions.md

 # Message Actions API for Swift Native SDK

-Use message actions to add/remove metadata on published messages (for example, receipts and reactions).
-Subscribe to a channel to receive message action events in real time, or fetch past message actions from Message Persistence, independently or alongside original messages.
+Use message actions to add/remove metadata on published messages (for example, receipts or reactions).
+Subscribe to a channel to receive message action events in real time, or fetch past message actions from Message Persistence.

-##### Reactions
-“Message Reactions” is the use of Message Actions for emoji/social reactions.

-##### Message Actions vs. Message Reactions
-- Message Actions: Low-level API to attach metadata (read receipts, delivery confirmations, custom data).
+- Message Actions: low-level API to attach metadata (read receipts, delivery confirmations, custom data).
-- Message Reactions: The same API used for emoji/social reactions in PubNub Core and Chat SDKs.
+- Message Reactions: use of Message Actions specifically for emoji/social reactions.
+Same underlying API.

 ## Add message action

-##### Requires Message Persistence
-Requires Message Persistence to be enabled for your key in the Admin Portal.
+Requires Message Persistence: enable in the Admin Portal for your key.

 Add an action to a published message.
 The response includes the added action.

 ### Method(s)

 Use this Swift method:
 ```
 `1func addMessageAction(
 2    channel: String,